urjasahaAIML/Session_8/README.md

 Assignment is to train and test with resnet18 model.
 Code has to be in modularized.

 # modules:
 1. Main.py:             Controller module.
 It can orchestrate the workflow to load data, train and test a model
 2. dataloader.py:       This is the data loader module.
 3. model_resnet.py:     Defines Resnet18 model
 4. utils.py:            Utilities to display sample images etc
+5. hyperparameters.py:  Defines learning rate, batch size, scheduler milestones etc
-5. training.py:     Defines function for creating a model, print model summary, test the model
+6. training.py:         Defines function for creating a model, print model summary, test the model
-6. testing.py:      Defines function testing a trained model, display statts about hits and misses in prediction.
+7. testing.py:          Defines function testing a trained model, display statts about hits and misses in prediction.

 # Model
 Resnet18